-The Head of Capital Management reports to the Head of NLP Group and has overall responsibility for NLP Group capital management, investment operations and solvency calculations.
-Financial reporting and related financial queries are managed by Group Finance Life & Pensions in Nordea Group, and the Head of Capital Management oversees this relationship.
+The Head of Capital & Investment reports to the Head of NLP Group and has overall responsibility for NLP Group capital management, sustainability, investment operations and solvency calculations.
+Financial reporting and related financial queries are managed by Group Finance Life & Pensions in Nordea Group, and the Head of Capital & Investment oversees this relationship.